kpunnarao/Microsoft-Azure/Study-Guides/7.Analytics-and-BigData/Readme.md

 ## Core Competencies in Analytics & Big Data on Azure:

-This repository serves as a comprehensive study guide for mastering Analytics and Big Data solutions on Microsoft Azure.
-It covers the essential Azure services, architectural patterns, and key concepts necessary to design, implement, and manage scalable data platforms in the cloud.
+This Section serves as a comprehensive study guide for mastering Analytics and Big Data solutions on Microsoft Azure.

+It covers the essential Azure services, Architectural Patterns, and key Concepts Necessary to Design, Implement, and Manage Scalable data platforms in the cloud.

 ## Table of Contents